-ASAM Level I classes are designed according to the American Society of Addiction Medicine (ASAM) criteria for addiction treatment.
-Specifically, ASAM Level I classes and Substance Abuse Treatment provide individuals with a supportive and instructive environment where they are encouraged to develop deeper insights into the causes and conditions, as well as the effects, of their addictive and abusive behaviors.
+ASAM Level I classes are designed according to the American Society of Addiction Medicine (ASAM) criteria for addiction Counseling.
+Specifically, ASAM Level I classes and Substance Abuse Counseling provide individuals with a supportive and instructive environment where they are encouraged to develop deeper insights into the causes and conditions, as well as the effects, of their addictive and abusive behaviors.

 Clients are highly recommended to fully participate in this collaborative recovery process in order to gain the greatest benefits.
-The multi-dimensional approach advocated by the ASAM has led to the development of treatment resources intended to meet clients at different levels of self-awareness and overall readiness.
+The multi-dimensional approach advocated by the ASAM has led to the development of Counseling resources intended to meet clients at different levels of self-awareness and overall readiness.
 Regardless of the individual’s level of self-understanding, open-mindedness and willingness to fully engage are critical for long-term abstinence and inner contentment.
-Our instructors of the ASAM Level I classes and substance abuse treatment are equipped to facilitate a supportive dialogue and provide the necessary resources to evoke sustainable transformation, which has been shown to reduce recidivism and lead to overall well-being.
-To register for an ASAM Level I Substance Abuse treatment class, call 404-594-1770.
+Our instructors of the ASAM Level I classes and substance abuse Counseling are equipped to facilitate a supportive dialogue and provide the necessary resources to evoke sustainable transformation, which has been shown to reduce recidivism and lead to overall well-being.
+To register for an ASAM Level I Substance Abuse Counseling class, call 800-683-7745.